-Modern slavery affects

-over 29 million people
+It is estimated that Modern

+Slavery affects over 40.3

-around the world,
+million people around the

+world.
+24.9 million in forced

+labour and 15.4 million living

+in forced marriage according

-according to the Walk
+to the latest Walk Free Global

-Free Global Slavery Index
+Slavery Index 2016.

-2013.

 The uniting characteristic of all forms of modern slavery is that it involves one person depriving another person of their freedom: